 It’s well worth coinciding your visit with the pomp of The Changing of the Guard ceremony.
 It starts at around 10.45am, but it’s a good idea to arrive early to get the best spot.

-You can book a tour of the palace and ceremony online.
+You can book a tour of the area and ceremony online.

 Houses of Parliament and Big Ben